-I love beautiful food presentation, and when I saw this roasted red pepper butter on my friend Jacinda’s Growing Home blog, I knew I had to make it with a few of the late roasting peppers that were hanging on in the garden.
+I love beautiful food presentation, and when I saw a roasted red pepper butter on a blog long ago, I never forgot that mental image.
+I knew I had to make it with a few of the late roasting peppers that were still hanging on the plants in the garden.
+I didn’t have a recipe to go by, so I came up with this little ditty!

-What a savory way to jazz up a special butter for cool-weather eating.
+What a savory way to jazz up a special butter for cool-weather vegetable dishes.
+And it’s so pretty on the table for get togethers or that holiday meal!

-This little recipe is very easy and tasty, and I doubled the recipe below!
+This little make-ahead recipe is very easy and tasty, and I doubled the recipe below!

 Prep Time: 10 minutes, plus 35 minutes for oven-roasting